Tambe-Jeevan/Tambe-Jeevan/README.md

 <header>
 <h1 align="center">Hi, I am Jeevan Tambe</h1>
 <div>
-<p align="center">A Passionate about technology and software development From India.</p>
+<pre>A Passionate about technology and software development From India.
-<p align="center">Hello!
+Hello!
 I'm Jeevan Tambe, currently pursuing a Bachelor Of Engineering in Information Technology, at SPPU University.
-I have a deep-rooted passion for leveraging technology to solve real-world problems and drive innovation.</p>
+I have a deep-rooted passion for leveraging technology to solve real-world problems and drive innovation.</pre>

 <pre>
 Skills: